 Ubuntu dropped the ball again when it comes to wireless support (in my case the Atheros AR9285/AR9287 cards).
 Release 12.04 being a Long Term Support (LTS) release, I was hopping that the long existing Ubuntu wifi problems would be rectified.
+Let us look at some ways to fix wireless problems in Ubuntu.
 Since the 10.04 Lucid Lynx release, the problem of intermittent / choppy wireless connectivity have existed in Ubuntu, disappointing many users including me.
-So how can i get wireless internet to work on Ubuntu or how to do fix the wireless problems in Ubuntu?.
+So how can I get wireless internet to work on Ubuntu or how to fix the wireless problems in Ubuntu?.

 Few months back, I posted a fix for the Atheros AR 9285/9287 Wifi card problems on 10.04 Lucid Lynx.
 All you had to do was to do this: